 - ProSight Active Security Monitoring: Endpoint Protection and Ransomware Defense

-ProSight Active Security Monitoring is an endpoint protection (EPP) solution that incorporates next generation behavior-based analysis tools to defend physical and virtual endpoint devices against new malware attacks such as ransomware and email phishing, which easily get by traditional signature-matching anti-virus tools.
-ProSight Active Security Monitoring safeguards on-premises and cloud-based resources and offers a unified platform to manage the complete malware attack progression including filtering, detection, mitigation, cleanup, and forensics.
-Top capabilities include single-click rollback using Windows Volume Shadow Copy Service and automatic system-wide immunization against new attacks.
+Progent's ProSight Active Security Monitoring is an endpoint protection (EPP) solution that utilizes cutting edge behavior analysis tools to defend physical and virtual endpoints against new malware assaults like ransomware and email phishing, which easily get by traditional signature-matching AV products.
+ProSight Active Security Monitoring safeguards on-premises and cloud-based resources and offers a single platform to manage the entire threat lifecycle including protection, identification, mitigation, cleanup, and forensics.
+Key capabilities include one-click rollback using Windows Volume Shadow Copy Service and automatic network-wide immunization against newly discovered attacks.
 Learn more about Progent's ProSight Active Security Monitoring next-generation endpoint protection and ransomware recovery.

-- ProSight Enhanced Security Protection (ESP): Physical and Virtual Endpoint Protection and Microsoft Exchange Email Filtering
+- ProSight Enhanced Security Protection: Physical and Virtual Endpoint Protection and Microsoft Exchange Filtering

-Progent's ProSight Enhanced Security Protection (ESP) managed services deliver economical in-depth security for physical servers and virtual machines, desktops, mobile devices, and Exchange email.
-ProSight ESP uses adaptive security and modern behavior analysis for continuously monitoring and responding to cyber threats from all vectors.
-ProSight ESP delivers firewall protection, penetration alerts, device management, and web filtering through leading-edge tools packaged within one agent managed from a single control.
-Progent's security and virtualization experts can help you to plan and implement a ProSight ESP environment that addresses your organization's unique requirements and that allows you achieve and demonstrate compliance with government and industry data protection standards.
-Progent will help you define and implement policies that ProSight ESP will manage, and Progent will monitor your IT environment and react to alarms that require urgent attention.
-Progent can also help your company to set up and verify a backup and restore system such as ProSight Data Protection Services so you can recover rapidly from a potentially disastrous security attack like ransomware.
-Read more about Progent's ProSight Enhanced Security Protection (ESP) unified physical and virtual endpoint protection and Exchange filtering.
+ProSight Enhanced Security Protection managed services offer ultra-affordable multi-layer security for physical and virtual servers, workstations, smartphones, and Exchange email.
+ProSight ESP uses contextual security and modern behavior analysis for continuously monitoring and responding to cyber threats from all vectors.
+ProSight ESP delivers two-way firewall protection, intrusion alerts, device control, and web filtering through cutting-edge tools packaged within a single agent managed from a single console.
+Progent's data protection and virtualization consultants can assist you to design and configure a ProSight ESP environment that addresses your organization's unique requirements and that allows you prove compliance with government and industry data security standards.
+Progent will assist you specify and implement security policies that ProSight ESP will enforce, and Progent will monitor your network and respond to alarms that call for immediate attention.
+Progent can also assist your company to install and verify a backup and disaster recovery system such as ProSight Data Protection Services so you can get back in business rapidly from a destructive cyber attack such as ransomware.
+Find out more about Progent's ProSight Enhanced Security Protection unified physical and virtual endpoint protection and Microsoft Exchange filtering.

-- ProSight Data Protection Services: Managed Backup and Disaster Recovery
+- ProSight Data Protection Services: Managed Backup and Recovery

-ProSight Data Protection Services offer small and mid-sized organizations a low cost end-to-end service for secure backup/disaster recovery (BDR).
-For a low monthly price, ProSight DPS automates and monitors your backup activities and allows rapid restoration of vital files, apps and virtual machines that have become lost or corrupted due to hardware failures, software bugs, disasters, human error, or malware attacks like ransomware.
-ProSight DPS can help you back up, recover and restore files, folders, applications, system images, as well as Hyper-V and VMware virtual machine images.
-Important data can be protected on the cloud, to a local device, or mirrored to both.
-Progent's backup and recovery specialists can provide world-class support to set up ProSight DPS to be compliant with government and industry regulatory requirements such as HIPPA, FINRA, and PCI and, whenever needed, can help you to restore your business-critical information.
-Learn more about ProSight Data Protection Services Managed Backup and Recovery.
+ProSight Data Protection Services from Progent offer small and medium-sized businesses a low cost end-to-end solution for reliable backup/disaster recovery.
+For a fixed monthly rate, ProSight Data Protection Services automates and monitors your backup processes and allows fast restoration of critical files, applications and VMs that have become lost or corrupted as a result of component breakdowns, software bugs, natural disasters, human mistakes, or malicious attacks such as ransomware.
+ProSight DPS can help you protect, recover and restore files, folders, applications, system images, plus Microsoft Hyper-V and VMware virtual machine images.
+Important data can be protected on the cloud, to a local storage device, or to both.
+Progent's BDR consultants can deliver advanced expertise to set up ProSight DPS to to comply with government and industry regulatory standards like HIPPA, FINRA, and PCI and, whenever needed, can assist you to restore your business-critical information.
+Find out more about ProSight DPS Managed Cloud Backup and Recovery.

-Progentís ProSight WAN Watch is a network infrastructure management service that makes it simple and inexpensive for smaller organizations to map out, monitor, reconfigure and troubleshoot their connectivity appliances such as switches, firewalls, and load balancers as well as servers, printers, endpoints and other devices.
-Incorporating state-of-the-art RMM technology, ProSight WAN Watch ensures that network diagrams are always current, copies and displays the configuration information of almost all devices connected to your network, monitors performance, and sends notices when problems are detected.
-By automating tedious network management processes, WAN Watch can knock hours off common tasks like making network diagrams, expanding your network, locating appliances that need critical software patches, or resolving performance problems.
-Learn more about ProSight WAN Watch infrastructure management consulting.
+Progent’s ProSight WAN Watch is an infrastructure management service that makes it simple and affordable for smaller businesses to map out, track, optimize and debug their networking hardware such as switches, firewalls, and load balancers as well as servers, printers, client computers and other networked devices.
+Using state-of-the-art Remote Monitoring and Management technology, WAN Watch makes sure that network maps are kept current, copies and displays the configuration information of virtually all devices on your network, tracks performance, and generates alerts when issues are discovered.
+By automating time-consuming network management processes, ProSight WAN Watch can cut hours off common tasks such as making network diagrams, reconfiguring your network, locating appliances that need critical updates, or isolating performance problems.
+Find out more about ProSight WAN Watch network infrastructure monitoring and management consulting.

 - ProSight LAN Watch: Server and Desktop Remote Monitoring and Management

-ProSight LAN Watch is Progentís server and desktop remote monitoring service that uses state-of-the-art remote monitoring and management (RMM) techniques to help keep your network running efficiently by tracking the state of vital computers that power your information system.
-When ProSight LAN Watch detects an issue, an alarm is transmitted immediately to your specified IT management staff and your assigned Progent engineering consultant so all potential problems can be resolved before they can impact your network.
+ProSight LAN Watch is Progent’s server and desktop monitoring managed service that uses state-of-the-art remote monitoring and management techniques to keep your IT system operating efficiently by checking the state of vital computers that power your business network.
+When ProSight LAN Watch detects a problem, an alarm is sent automatically to your designated IT management personnel and your Progent consultant so any looming problems can be addressed before they have a chance to disrupt your network.
 Learn more details about ProSight LAN Watch server and desktop monitoring consulting.

 - ProSight Virtual Hosting: Hosted VMs at Progent's World-class Data Center

-With ProSight Virtual Hosting service, a small or mid-size business can have its critical servers and apps hosted in a protected fault tolerant data center on a high-performance virtual machine host set up and managed by Progent's IT support experts.
-With Progent's ProSight Virtual Hosting service model, the client owns the data, the OS software, and the apps.
-Since the system is virtualized, it can be moved immediately to a different hardware solution without a time-consuming and technically risky reinstallation process.
-With ProSight Virtual Hosting, your business is not tied a single hosting provider.
-Learn more about ProSight Virtual Hosting services.
+With Progent's ProSight Virtual Hosting service, a small business can have its key servers and applications hosted in a protected Tier III data center on a fast virtual host set up and managed by Progent's network support professionals.
+Under Progent's ProSight Virtual Hosting model, the client owns the data, the operating system platforms, and the apps.
+Because the environment is virtualized, it can be ported immediately to an alternate hardware solution without requiring a time-consuming and technically risky reinstallation procedure.
+With ProSight Virtual Hosting, your business is not locked into a single hosting provider.
+Learn more details about ProSight Virtual Hosting services.

 - ProSight IT Asset Management: Network Documentation Management

-ProSight IT Asset Management service is an IT infrastructure documentation management service that makes it easy to capture, maintain, retrieve and protect data related to your IT infrastructure, processes, business apps, and services.
-You can quickly locate passwords or serial numbers and be warned automatically about upcoming expirations of SSL certificates ,domains or warranties.
-By cleaning up and managing your IT documentation, you can eliminate up to 50% of time spent searching for vital information about your network.
-ProSight IT Asset Management includes a centralized location for holding and collaborating on all documents required for managing your network infrastructure such as standard operating procedures and self-service instructions.
-ProSight IT Asset Management also supports advanced automation for collecting and associating IT information.
-Whether youíre planning improvements, performing regular maintenance, or reacting to a crisis, ProSight IT Asset Management gets you the information you need when you need it.
-Learn more about Progent's ProSight IT Asset Management service.
+ProSight IT Asset Management service is a cloud-based IT documentation management service that makes it easy to capture, update, find and safeguard information about your network infrastructure, procedures, business apps, and services.
+You can quickly find passwords or IP addresses and be alerted automatically about impending expirations of SSLs ,domains or warranties.
+By updating and managing your IT documentation, you can save as much as half of time spent looking for vital information about your IT network.
+ProSight IT Asset Management features a common repository for holding and sharing all documents related to managing your business network such as standard operating procedures and How-To's.
+ProSight IT Asset Management also supports advanced automation for gathering and relating IT data.
+Whether you’re making improvements, doing maintenance, or reacting to a crisis, ProSight IT Asset Management delivers the information you need the instant you need it.
+Learn more about ProSight IT Asset Management service.

-To download a white paper explaining why managed services are quickly takingthe place of the old break/fix model of IT support for small and mid-size businesses, click:
+To download a white paper describing why managed services are rapidly takingthe place of the old break/fix model of network support outsourcing for small and mid-size organizations, click:

 10 Benefits of Managed IT Services.
 (PDF - 710 KB)